Search

 Drastic Personality Shifts

-If a typically outgoing and confident teen becomes withdrawn, or if a generally reserved teen starts acting out in aggression, these personality changes can be a signal that something is amiss.
-Significant shifts in behavior that are not attributable to obvious causes (like a recent traumatic event) warrant attention.
+If a typically outgoing and confident teen become withdrawn, or if a generally reserved teen starts acting out in aggression, these personality changes can be a signal that something is wrong.

 Changes in Sleep Patterns

-Adolescents often experience changes in sleep due to their development, but excessive sleepiness or insomnia, particularly if it’s a marked change from their usual patterns, can be a red flag.
-Sleep disturbances can be linked to a range of issues, including depression, anxiety, or substance abuse.
+Teens are sometimes known for sleeping until noon on weekends and experience changes in sleep due to development, but excessive sleepiness or insomnia can be a red flag.
+Sleep problems can be linked to mental health problems such as depression, anxiety, or substance abuse.

-An increase in dangerous activities, such as reckless driving, unsafe sexual behavior, or illegal thrill-seeking, can indicate that a teenager is struggling.
+This could include reckless driving, unsafe sexual behavior, drug use or illegal thrill-seeking.
 These behaviors can stem from a desire to escape from emotional pain, peer pressure, or a lack of understanding of the consequences.

 Decline in Personal Hygiene

-A sudden loss of interest in hobbies or activities that a teenager was previously passionate about can be a warning sign.
-This could indicate depression, social issues such as bullying, or other emotional difficulties.
+A sudden loss of interest in hobbies or activities that your teen was previously passionate about can be a warning sign something is wrong.
+This could indicate depression, social issues such as bullying, or other emotional problems.

 Frequent Trouble at School or With the Law